 Consume 1 raw garlic before breakfast with a glass of room temperature or cold water.

-6. Regulates Blood Sugar
+6. May Regulate Blood Sugar

 High blood sugar can make you prone to developing diabetes, blood pressure, obesity etc. If you are suffering from high blood sugar, you must include garlic in your diet.
 Scientists from Kuwait conducted an experiment with raw and boiled garlic and found that raw garlic significantly reduced blood glucose levels in lab animal models (15).
 Therefore, consume raw garlic instead of the cooked bulb to help lower the blood sugar levels.